akashdip2001/kali-all-commands/README.md

 # install Softwers in KALI Linux ---
-    sudo dpkg -i *.deb                ( normal .deb file install command ) ./configure  ---  make install    ( install Python in Kali command ) How to install all type of softwers in KALI LINUX https://youtu.be/fDod27oOZCM
+    sudo dpkg -i *.deb                ( normal .deb file install command ) ./configure  ---  make install    ( install Python in Kali command ) How to install all type of softwers in KALI linux https://youtu.be/fDod27oOZCM